ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MAY support anonymous access.
 Issuers SHOULD ensure Signed Statements submitted to public access services are acceptable for public disclosure.
 Publicly accessible Signed Statements MUST NOT carry confidential information.
-Once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.
+Once a Signed Statement is inserted into the Verifiable Data Structure maintained by a Transparency Service, it cannot be removed.
 In some deployments, a special role, such as an Auditor, might require access to Signed Statements.

 # Security Considerations